-• fees for legal and service services.
-It excludes: government taxes; fees associated with insurance operations or funds management; package fees.
-Include these with the product (deposit account or loan) that they most relate to; and charges imposed by the group treasury, such as costs charged to the business unit by treasury from termination swaps (i.e. do not report net fee income).
-Other intangible assets Refers to items such as trademarks, company brand, customer databases, licenses, patents and goodwill .
-Other loan and finance lease fees charged Means all fees related to loans and finance other than account servicing fees charged and transaction fees charged.
-It includes: break fees charged; exception fees charged; prepayment fees and repayment holiday fees; early repayment fees; switching fees; and reference fees.
-Other margin loans Means any margin loans that are not standard margin loans or protected margin loans .
-Other non- residential Means any non-residential buildings (or parts of such buildings) that are not shops , offices or industrial buildings . buildings It includes: hotels and buildings for educational, religious, health, entertainment and recreational purposes.
-Other non- transaction deposits Means all customers' non-transaction deposits that are not fixed-term deposits .
-Other outsourced information Represents information technology related services purchased from external services providers.
-It includes: technology services outsourced information technology equipment installation costs; outsourced data processing services.
+• reference fees.
+Other margin loans Means any margin loans that are not standard margin loans or protected margin loans.
+Other non- residential buildings Means any non-residential buildings (or parts of such buildings) that are not shops , offices or industrial buildings .
+It includes: hotels and buildings for educational, religious, health, entertainment and recreational purposes.
+Other non- transaction deposits Means all customers' non-transaction deposits that are not fixed-term deposits.
+Other outsourced information technology services Represents information technology related services purchased from external services providers.
+It includes: outsourced information technology equipment installation costs; outsourced data processing services.
 Data processing services relate to the transformation of data into a suitable output other than data entry and manipulation services; outsourced web hosting services; outsourced electronic information storage services; and outsourced computer system design relating to computer hardware, computer programming, internet and web design and system analysis.
 It excludes: computer software installation costs paid to external service providers.
-Other transport vehicles and equipment It excludes: vehicles that are primarily to be used on the road such as cars, trucks, motor cycles and utes.
-Report these as road vehicles .
+Other transportationtr ansport vehicles and equipment Means any other motorised transportationRefers to equipment and vehicles for moving people and objects.
+This may include items such as ships, railway and tramway locomotives, rolling stock, aircraft and attachments such as trailers, semi-trailers.
+It excludes: vehicles that are not motor primarily to be used on the road such as cars: It includes: - trucks, buses, special vehicles, utilities and panel vans; - motor cycles/scooters; - trailers and caravans; and - trains, boats and planes.
+It excludes: - cars, station wagons, 4WD and forward control passengerutes.
+Report these as road vehicles.
+These should be reported under motor cars.
 Overseas equities Means shares that are quoted on stock exchanges other than an Australian stock exchange.

+Owneroccupied (housing loan)

-Owner- occupied (housing loan) Means a loan to a household for the purpose of housing , where the funds are used for a residential property that is occupied or to be occupied by the borrower(s) as their principal place of residence .
-Where the loan is for a residential property that is different to the residential property against which the loan is secured , this definition refers to the occupation status of the residential property for which the loan has been obtained (not the occupation status of the residential property used as security).
-It includes: dwellings and residential land that are vacant while under construction, but that the borrower intends to occupy as a principal place of residence; part-time residences that are the borrower's or borrowers' principal place of residence.
-It excludes: part-time residences that are not the borrower's or borrowers' principal place of residence.
-Report these under investment housing loans; and housing loans where the borrower is not a household.
-Report these under the appropriate business category.
-Where there is doubt or ambiguity over whether a loan is for an owner-occupied or investment property , report the loan as for investment .
+Means a loan to a household for the purpose of housing, where the funds are used for a residential property that is occupied or to be occupied by the borrower(s) as their principal place of residence.

+Where the loan is for a residential property that is different to the residential property against which the loan is secured, this definition refers to the occupation status of the residential property for which the loan has been obtained (not the occupation status of the residential property used as security).

+- dwellings and residential land that are vacant while under construction, but that the borrower intends to occupy as a principal place of residence; - part-time residences that are the borrower's or borrowers' principal place of residence.

+- part-time residences that are not the borrower's or borrowers' principal place of residence.
+These should be reported Report these under investment housing loans; and - housing loans where the borrower is not a household.
+These should be reportedReport these under the appropriate business category.

+Where there is doubt or ambiguity over whether a loan is for an owner-occupied or investment property, report the loan as for investment.